dotnet/docs-maui/docs/fundamentals/gestures/tap.md

 ```

 > [!WARNING]
-> A `TapGestureRecognizer` that sets the `Buttons` property to `Secondary` currently doesn't work when the `NumberOfTapsRequired` required property is set to above one.
+> A `TapGestureRecognizer` that sets the `Buttons` property to `Secondary` doesn't respect the `NumberOfTapsRequired` property when it's greater than one.

 In addition, a `TapGestureRecognizer` can be defined so that either the primary or secondary mouse button triggers the gesture on Windows: